Table of Contents

 On the contrary, Rotties also love being in control and can be very stubborn.

-They can quickly take over if you let them, and they are mighty dogs.
+They can quickly take over if you let them.
 Rottweilers are very protective of their people too.

 They are so loyal and will be great guard dogs for you and your property if you have experience dealing with this type of dog.